friemen/reactor/README.md

 reactor
 =======

-Exploring functional reactive programming with Clojure.
+Exploring functional reactive programming (FRP) with Clojure.

 The purpose of the factories and combinators as implemented here is to enable declarative specifications of event and signal